Active Substance: crizotinib

 Pharmacotherapeutic Group: Antineoplastic agents

-Xalkori is used to treat adults with a type of lung cancer called non-small-cell lung cancer (NSCLC), when the disease is advanced.
-It is only used if the NSCLC is ‘ALK-positive’, which means that the cancer cells contain certain defects affecting the gene responsible for a protein called ALK (anaplastic lymphoma kinase).
+• It is used if the NSCLC is ‘ALK-positive’, which means that the cancer cells contain certain changes affecting the gene responsible for a protein called ALK (anaplastic lymphoma kinase).

 How is Xalkori used?

-Treatment with Xalkori should be started and supervised by a doctor who is experienced in using anticancer medicines.
-The presence of the genetic defect affecting ALK (‘ALK-positive’ status) has to be confirmed in advance by appropriate methods.
+Treatment with Xalkori should be started and supervised by a doctor who is experienced in using cancer medicines.
+The presence of the genetic changes affecting ALK (‘ALK-positive’ status) or ROS1 (‘ROS1-positive’ status) has to be confirmed before starting treatment with Xalkori.

 How does Xalkori work?

-ALK belongs to a family of proteins called receptor tyrosine kinases (RTKs), which are involved in the growth of cells.
-In ‘ALK-positive’ patients , the ALK protein is abnormally active and can promote the growth of cancer cells and the development of new blood vessels that supply them.
+ALK and ROS1 belong to a family of proteins called receptor tyrosine kinases (RTKs), which are involved in the growth of cells.
+In patients either ‘ALK-positive’ or ‘ROS1-positive’, the ALK or ROS1 protein is abnormally active and can promote the growth of cancer cells and the development of new blood vessels that supply them.

 The active substance in Xalkori, crizotinib, is an RTK inhibitor.
-It works mainly by blocking the activity of ALK, including when the genetic defect is present, thereby reducing the growth and spread of the cancer in ALK-positive NSCLC.
+It works mainly by blocking the activity of ALK or ROS1, including when the genetic change is present, thereby reducing the growth and spread of the cancer in ALK-positive or in ROS1-positive NSCLC.

-In the study in previously untreated patients, those treated with Xalkori lived on average for nearly 11 months without their disease getting worse compared with 7 months in patients who were treated with pemetrexed-containing therapy.
+In another study in 343 patients who had not received previous treatment for their NSCLC before, patients treated with Xalkori lived on average for nearly 11 months without their disease getting worse compared with 7 months in patients who were treated with pemetrexed-containing therapy.

 What is the risk associated with Xalkori?

-The CHMP concluded that treatment with Xalkori has a beneficial effect on the length of time the patients lived without the disease getting worse, irrespective of whether they were previously treated.
-Therefore the CHMP decided that Xalkori’s benefits are greater than its risks and recommended that it be given marketing authorisation.
+The European Medicines Agency concluded that treatment with Xalkori increases the time patients with ALK-positive NSCLC live without the disease getting worse, irrespective of whether they are previously treated.
+For patients with ROS1-positive NSCLC, for whom no specific treatments are currently available, the Agency noted the evidence of a high response rate, in particular for patients who had previously received other cancer treatments.
+Therefore the Agency decided that Xalkori’s benefits are greater than its risks and recommended that it be given marketing authorisation.

 What measures are being taken to ensure the safe and effective use of Xalkori?

-In addition, the company that markets Xalkori will ensure that doctors who are expected to prescribe Xalkori receive educational material containing important safety information about the medicine, including the risk of QT prolongation, and a patient alert card.
+The company that markets Xalkori will ensure that doctors who are expected to prescribe Xalkori receive a pack containing the medicine’s summary of product characteristics and a patient alert card to be given to patients.

 Other information about Xalkori